theresaparker/Rockbuster_SQL/03 - Queries for Analysis.md

  8. Revenue by genre
  9. Revenue by rating
  10. Global Revenue
+ 11. Using CTE to find the average amount from the top 5 customers:

 ## **1. Descriptive Statistics**
 ##### -- Query for descriptive statistics on numerical columns in the fim table--